MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-carousel.md

 ---
 title: Display records as a carousel
-description: Learn how to create and manage web templates as components in Power Pages.
+description: Learn how to create a web templates components to display locations in Power Pages as a carousel.
 author: clromano

 ms.topic: how-to